Registered Charity No. 288042

 Helping to preserve Suffolk’s archival heritage

-Since our formation, the Friends have purchased many other fine archives for the Suffolk Record Office.
+Since our formation, the Friends have purchased many other fine archives for the Suffolk Archives (formerly the Suffolk Record Office).
 In many cases these might have been lost to the county without their action.
 For instance, we saved the Burrell collection of First World War military photographs, the manorial records of Waldringfield and the Shrubland Hall photographic collection.
-With others, we have acquired, for the Suffolk Record Office, the Iveagh collection of manuscripts, the Joan Corder collection of East Anglian heraldic manuscripts and material from the Ickworth archives.
+With others, we acquired the Joan Corder collection of East Anglian heraldic manuscripts and material from the Ickworth archives.
 We have also purchased many single items that have appeared on the market, such as the day book of a Layham blacksmith and a minute book of the Cosford Poor Law Union.

 Please visit our acquisitions page to see images of some of the outstanding items we have secured for the county.

 Our 2020 Annual General Meeting will be held on the evening of Thursday 22nd October in Rickinghall Village Hall.